tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_api_reference_activity.md

 ## Critique the API reference documentation

-Assuming you've found an open-source API doc project, it's time to start the activity.
+If you've found an open source project, great.
+If you don't have a project but you still want to do the activity, select one of the API from the [list here](pubapis_apilist.html).

+To critique an API reference topic:

 1. Locate one of the reference topics for a resource in the API.
 2. Identify each of the sections in the existing documentation: